backdoer/data-structures/wiki/derik_hasvold_swift_example.md

                     let apiUser = User.MR_importFromObject(userJSON!)
                     apiUser.lastUpdated = NSDate()

-                    // if let statement.  if the cast of "apiUser.favorites" as a set of favorites succeedes, then an immutable variable "favorites" is created and the code inside the curly brackets is executed.
+                    // if let statement.  if the cast of "apiUser.favorites" as a set of favorites succeeds, then an immutable variable "favorites" is created and the code inside the curly brackets is executed.
 If not the code is skipped and the variable is not created. if let favorites = apiUser.favorites as?
 Set<Favorite> {

                         var duplicateFavorites = [Favorite]()

                        //example of a swift for in statement.
-This works on enumberable data structures such as arrays and dictionaries for favorite in favorites {
+This works on enumerable data structures such as arrays and dictionaries for favorite in favorites {

                             //short hand syntax for a closure.  "$0" represents a single favorite from the favorites set as the name is not important.